Supporting care leavers in Scotland during the pandemic and beyond

 Date: 19th November 2020

-Category: Social security and childcare, Mental health, Child poverty, Health and health services, COVID-19, Recreation, play and cultural activities, Family Environment and Alternative Care
+Category: Social security, Mental health, Child poverty, Health and health services, COVID-19, Recreation, play and cultural activities, Family Environment and Alternative Care

 COVID-19 has exacerbated the precariousness of many care leavers’ situations, and amplified the inconsistencies that exist in relation to support and services.
 This briefing highlights some of the key issues alongside several recommendations.